guberArmin/PG6301-1-20V-Exam/README.md

 I have fulfilled all requirements from exam text and added some **extra**, functionality that is discussed later on.

-Code coverage on running `yarn test` is  72.18%
+Code coverage on running `yarn test` is  72.18% for Stmts, on all files.

 ### Extras
 - To make website prettier and user friendly I have used [bootstrap](https://getbootstrap.com/) css library and added some